Red flags & The Abuse Cycle

 You have every right to be in a safe and in a respectful relationship.
 You may not feel that way right now, or feel you deserve it or will ever “find anyone or anything better,” but this is what an abusive and controlling partner will likely want you to believe - and this is often their way of stealing your confidence, your self worth and power.

 Try to go back to the focusing on the things that give you joy and confidence and remind you of your self worth and why you do not need to put up with this.
-Before you were forced to endure this unacceptable behaviour, who were you?
+Before you were forced to endure this unacceptable behaviour, Who were you?
 What did you love?
 What made you smile?
 Who were your people?

 Consider connecting with loved ones and/or friends you haven’t seen in a while.

 Try to spend some time engaging in relaxation techniques that may protect your mental well-being and protect your overall wellness through this such as exercise, music, meditation, breath work, yoga.
-Find time for you!

 Seek outside help